 Each fiscal sponsor will need to consult with its legal advisors on this issue.
 In considering a jurisdiction, a sponsor and the project leaders should ask:

-- How flexible and developed is a stat 's business law?
+- How flexible and developed is a state's business law?
 Delaware in particular is renowned for its advantages.

 - How high is the threshold under a states's law for piercing the veil of limited liability and holding sole members liable for the LLC 's obligations?
 Under the laws of some states, most notably Delaware and Nevada, the bar is set very high, while other states may take a much freer approach.